 On to the kitchen.
 Keeping in mind that we are thinking creatively and a bit out of the box, so you may not find anything in a lower price range if you specifically look for “Kitchen cabinets” because I didn’t.
 I found something suitable looking under “China Cabinet”.

 The top half makes for excellent storage space, and could be raised higher to allow for installation of appliances on top of the hutch.
 This hutch was for sale on Craigslist for only $70.

 Let’s fit out the bathroom

-Wal-Mart for the shower, Offer Up for the tub, and Craigslist for the vanity with our total for the bathroom being $180.
+Amazon for the shower, Offer Up for the tub, and Craigslist for the vanity brings our total for the bathroom to $180.

 The bedrooms are easiest, so I won’t even bother walking you through furnishing those. there’s countless possibilities, ways, and means to make this dream a reality for you.
 You just have to be dedicated to finding a way that works with your current budget, then build on it over time.
 With all you’ve seen thus far, if you just use a little creative thinking, put in a little work to do some sanding and painting/staining, in no time at all your beast will become a beauty getting you one step closer to your dreams.